wonntann/Non-Profit-Utilities/README.md

     Microsoft Access (Community Edition):
         Microsoft Access is a desktop database management system.
 While the full version is not open source, the community edition is free and provides an easy-to-use interface.

-    Glom:
-        Glom is a user-friendly database application builder designed for users with minimal technical expertise, offering a straightforward interface for managing data.

     NuBuilder:
         NuBuilder is a web-based database development platform that allows users to create custom database applications without coding.